Alyaa-Mohammed/Alyaa-Mohammed.github.io/README.md

-# 📊 Alyaa Mohammed | Data Analytics Portfolio

-## 🧸 Maven Fuzzy Factory – Business Analytics Project
+# 🧸 Maven Fuzzy Factory – Business Analytics Project

 An end-to-end data analysis project for a US-based e-commerce plush toy company, from raw data to an interactive dashboard and strategic recommendations.